xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 where `root` is the root node.

 This function retrieves specific nodes from the YANG model in order to check configuration status, including containers, leaves, and leaf-lists.
 In order to do this, we can use either the `<node>.get_node(path)` or `<node>.get_list(path)`.
+The first call of these functions should be called on the root node, which is passed to the callback function as an argument.
 Intuitively, `get_node` can be used to get leaf or container nodes, while `get_list` should be used to obtain leaf-list types.
 For each of these methods, the path is a specific instance of a YPath, called a data path.
 Unlike the schema path mentioned in the previous section, the keys of the path must be included to find a specific node or list.
-A data path has the following signature:
+A data path matches the following skeleton:

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
-"module-name:container/container2<mark>[key='value']</mark>/another-module:container<mark>[key=number]</mark>/leaf"
+"module-name:container/container2<mark>[key='value']</mark>/another-module:container<mark>[id=number]</mark>/leaf"
 </code>
 </pre>
 </div>

 The only difference between the data and schema paths is that the required key-value pairs are specified in the data path, while a schema path excludes them.

+Key values should be surrounded by single quotes (key='value') except when the data type is an integer (id=number).

 If the node retrieved is a leaf node, you can use the `.value` attribute to retrieve the associated data.
 Meanwhile, leaf-lists can be iterated through to get the leaf nodes within them.

 After the relevant data has been retrieved from the models, the necessary validation can occur.
-In this stage, you can send messages to the syslog, as well as having a few options to take with configurations that don’t comply with the desired standards.
-The first route to take is to generate warnings in the syslog.
+If the current configuration data doesn't comply with the script's standards, there are a few venues available to the script writer to correct the discrepancies.
+The first route to take is to generate warnings or errors in the syslog.

 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>
-syslog.warning("Something is wrong!")
+syslog.error("Something is wrong!")
 </code>
 </pre>
 </div>

+This will allow the commit to pass, so this technique should be implemented when there is a minor problem with the configuration data.

-Next, you can block the commit by generating errors from the xr library.
+Next, you can block the commit by generating errors from the `cisco.config_validation` library.
 This will also send a custom error message to the user.

 <div class="highlighter-rouge">
 <pre class="highlight">